grow/grow/content/docs/building.md

 ### build

 Builds a pod, generating all the static files needed to render your site.
-By default, the `grow build` command outputs files to the `build` directory within your pod.
+By default, the `grow build` command outputs files to the `build/` directory within your pod.
 You can specify a target directory by using an optional fourth argument.
 In order to deploy your site locally or to a launch destination, [see the `grow deploy` command]([url('/content/docs/deployment.md')]).

 [sourcecode:bash]
 # Builds pod to "build" directory.